Lately, I've been selling, giving away, and throwing out everything I can.

 I know this, and I'm working on it.

-My aim for all of this is to make my life as simple as possible.
+My aim for all of this is making my life as simple as possible.

 So much of life is noise, yet what matters is signal.